How to Deworm Your Child?

 - Pain while urinating

-If you are suspecting infestation of worms in your child based on the symptoms, then you should consult your doctor and get your child diagnosed without a second thought.
+If you are suspecting an infestation of worms in your child based on any symptoms you may notice, then you should consult your doctor and get your child diagnosed without a second thought.

 Here are some common methods of diagnosing worms in children:

 1. Checking Fingernails

 As your hands are the primary mode of transferring worms inside the body through ingestion, worms often leave their eggs under the fingernails.
 The doctor will examine the area under your child’s fingernails to determine the presence of worms.